alevani/ant_war_simulation/REPORT.md

-### 3.4.3 Environmental challenges [NRV]
+### 3.3.3 Environmental challenges [NRV]

 The way ants choose what to do is also environment-based as there's a notion of operating cost of tasks that an ant takes into consideration when performing a task.
 Indeed, In some places in the world such as deserts or highly dry terrains, the operating cost of task is very high as finding resources is hard.
 This means that an ant will think twice before allocating some of its time scouting for food outside as it only does it if the returned income is higher than the one spent to get to the supply.
 This high operating cost behaviour can be summed up as "Don't go unless something positive happens".
 In some other places of the world the operating cost is low (houses, groceries, but also tropical forest), meaning that the energy an ant has to spend to reach a resource is little in comparison to the income it will return.
 This is the "Go unless something bad happens" behaviour [^29].
 Such studies have also been conducted in human threatening environment such as space, where a small colony was filmed to study these behaviours.
 The study has shown that ant wouldn't move unless the colony's existence was at stake [^30].

-## 3.5 Lifecycle of an ant colony
+## 3.4 Lifecycle of an ant colony

 Ant colonies are part of an endless cycle in which one colony will give birth to some others which will then also give birth to some others.
 The only way a colony could come to its extinction is if a natural or human catastrophe wipes them down.
 The same way humans give birth to a descendent tree, the ants will give birth to "child" colonies and even "grand child colonies" where chemical badge between generation only variate from a few degree. [find ted talk with Deborah where she talks about that]

 To give birth to a new colony, the original colony must first come to a certain level of maturity where the winged male will eventually fly out to mate with winged female (and die from this process).
 The newly proclaimed queen then dig a hole and lay her first eggs, feeding them from her body fat reserve.
 The queen will use the sperm from the very first time she mated with males and will keep it to lay eggs for the rest of her life (up to 15-20 years).

-### 3.5.1 Day and night cycle int ants colonies .. ?
+### 3.4.1 Day and night cycle int ants colonies .. ?

-Scientists have been studying if a day and night cycle existed in ants colonies throughout multiple indoors-controlled experiments [^32]
+Scientists have been studying if a day and night cycle existed in ant colonies throughout multiple indoors-controlled experiments and have  [^32]

 Describe the experiments and the intended outcome

  Although workers from this species predominantly forage during the nighttime [[2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5242425/#pone.0169244.ref002)], reports about occasional diurnal foraging [[25](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5242425/#pone.0169244.ref025)–[27](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5242425/#pone.0169244.ref027)] highlight the flexible timing of activities.
 Activity shifts might represent a seasonal adaptation to changing environmental factors or food availability.
 Since such foraging rhythms were so far only demonstrated at the colony level, the questions whether colony-wide foraging rhythms reflect the rhythmical activity of single workers and are modulated by the temporal availability of food remained open.
 Therefore we investigated behavioral activity patterns of individual foragers under different feeding schedules.

 But no concrete studies on species have been conducted in that regards.

 -> maintenance worker in the morning